Elehuris Montero Player Props: Rockies vs. Mariners

-Saturday, Elehuris Montero and the Colorado Rockies play the Seattle Mariners and George Kirby, with the first pitch at 9:40 PM ET.
+After going 1-for-3 with an RBI in his most recent game, Elehuris Montero and the Colorado Rockies face the Seattle Mariners (who will start Luis Castillo) at 4:10 PM ET on Sunday.

-He returns to action for the first time since April 15, when he went 2-for-4 with a double and an RBI against the Cardinals.
+In his previous appearance, he went 1-for-3 with an RBI against the Mariners.

 Elehuris Montero Game Info & Props vs. the Mariners